uritrejo/eforms-gpp-service/README.md

 -   [Building a RESTful Web Service](https://spring.io/guides/gs/rest-service/)
 -   [Building REST services with Spring](https://spring.io/guides/tutorials/rest/)
 -   [Building a RESTful Web Service with Spring Boot Actuator](https://spring.io/guides/gs/actuator-service/)

-## 📝 Notes

--   The original package name 'it.polimi.gpplib.eforms-gpp-service' was invalid and this project uses 'it.polimi.gpplib.eforms_gpp_service' instead
--   Due to Maven's design, elements are inherited from the parent POM.
-The project POM contains empty overrides for unwanted elements like `<license>` and `<developers>`

-## 🤝 Contributing

-Please ensure all commits follow the project's coding standards and include appropriate tests.